Biofrontera (NASDAQ:BFRA) Issues FY 2021 Earnings Guidance

-Biofrontera (NASDAQ:BFRA) updated its FY 2021 earnings guidance on Tuesday.
+Biofrontera (NASDAQ:BFRA) issued an update on its FY 2021 earnings guidance on Tuesday morning.
 The company provided EPS guidance of – for the period.
 The company issued revenue guidance of $30.15 million-$38.59 million, compared to the consensus revenue estimate of $34.20 million.

-Biofrontera (NASDAQ:BFRA) last announced its quarterly earnings results on Tuesday, May 11th.
+Biofrontera (NASDAQ:BFRA) last released its quarterly earnings data on Tuesday, May 11th.
 The company reported ($0.22) EPS for the quarter.
+The business had revenue of $6.60 million during the quarter.
 Biofrontera had a negative net margin of 43.10% and a negative return on equity of 133.84%.
-The firm had revenue of $6.60 million for the quarter.

 Biofrontera Company Profile